bmaupin/micro-civ-4/docs/instructions.md

 1. Launch Beyond the Sword and go to _Advanced_ > _Load a Mod_

-1. A new mod will be created from the name of the old mod with the prefix "Quick," for example, _Quick DuneWars Revival_
+1. A new mod will be created from the name of the old mod with the prefix "Micro," for example, _Micro DuneWars Revival_

 1. If you encounter errors with a particular mod, see [add-new-mod.md](add-new-mod.md)